 In this study, they conceptualized quitting as a process (a journey) someone goes through in several stages – not as a one-time event.
 They considered the quitters would journey through four stages: from pre-contemplation to contemplation, action, and maintenance.
 Based on that premise, the participants were grouped into the following categories:

-- Pre-contemplators (Immotives): those who smoked but no intention of quitting; “there is nothing that I need to change”.
+- This group were those who smoked but had no intention of quitting; “There is nothing that I need to change”

-- Contemplators: those who smoked during the year before the study but seriously thinking about quitting; “I know that I have a problem that needs to address”; “But, I am not ready yet”; “I have other priorities at the moment”.
+- Contemplators: Those who smoked during the year before the study but seriously thinking about quitting; “I know that I have a problem that needs to be addressed”; “But, I am not ready yet”; “I have other priorities at the moment”.

 - Long-term quitters: those who had not smoked more than 6 months

-Their study did not limit just to describe the stages only; they wanted to find out how these volunteers “processed their cognitive and emotional challenges” throughout the stages.
+Their study did not limit just to describing the stages only; they wanted to find out how these volunteers “processed their cognitive and emotional challenges” throughout the stages.

 “Processes of change”